sepiariver/unique-set/README.md

 # @sepiariver/unique-set

-Extends the `add` method on the native JavaScript Set object to compare using [fast-deep-equal](https://www.npmjs.com/package/fast-deep-equal)
+Extends the `has` and `add` methods on the native JavaScript `Set` object to use [fast-deep-equal](https://www.npmjs.com/package/fast-deep-equal) as the equality algorithm.

-The extended method iterates through the elements of the Set until equality is found.
-If no elements match, the entire Set would have been iterated to determine so.
-For a very large Set, there is probably a better way to achieve what you're trying to do, otherwise UniqueSet can be very convenient.
+The extended methods iterate through the elements of the `UniqueSet` until equality is found.
+If no elements match, the entire `UniqueSet` would have been iterated to determine so.
+However fast `fast-deep-equal` is, calling it in a loop like this makes performance many times poorer than the native `Set`.
+For datasets greater than a thousand elements, there is probably a better way to achieve what you're trying to do.
+Otherwise, `UniqueSet` is convenient.

+Requires @babel/core 7+

 ## Installation